top of page

 The noun 'foundation' has its etymological roots in Latin and Old French.
 It derives from the Latin word 'fundare,' which means 'to lay the bottom or foundation of something' or 'to establish.'
 In Latin, 'fundus' referred to the bottom or base of something, such as the foundation of a building.
 The word 'foundation' was then borrowed into Old French as 'fondacion,' where it retained a similar meaning.
 Over time, it made its way into Middle English as 'foundacioun,' and eventually, it evolved into the modern English term 'foundation.'
 The etymology of 'foundation' underscores its fundamental role as the base or groundwork upon which something is built, established, or developed, echoing its historical association with the solid and essential support upon which structures, institutions, and ideas are constructed.

-Find the meaning of foundation
+Find the correct meaning of the noun foundation:

 Try Again!